-Students will learn about business concepts, terminology, objectives, the integrated nature of business activity and the impact of business on individuals and wider society.
+You will learn about business concepts, marketing, innovation in technology, the economy, finance, ethics and the impact of business on individuals and wider society.

-We develop students as enterprising individuals with the ability to think commercially and creatively to demonstrate business acumen, drawing on evidence to make informed business decisions and solve business problems.
+We will develop you as an enterprising individual with the ability to think commercially and creatively to demonstrate business acumen, drawing on evidence to make informed business decisions and solve business problems.

-Theme 1 concentrates on the key business concepts, issues and skills involved in starting and running a small business.
-It provides a framework for students to explore core concepts through the lens of an entrepreneur setting up a business.
+the key business concepts, issues and skills involved in starting and running a small business.
+It provides a framework for you to explore core concepts through the lens of an entrepreneur setting up a business

-In both themes students will be introduced to local and national business contexts and will develop an understanding of how these contexts impact business behaviour and decisions.
+In both themes you will be introduced to local and national business contexts and will develop an understanding of how these contexts impact business behaviour and decisions.

-Students will demonstrate a wide range of transferable employable skills, whilst empowering them to be critical and reflective thinkers with enquiring minds.
-Students will also harness quantitative skills relevant to business, including using and interpreting data.
+You will demonstrate a wide range of transferable employable skills, whilst empowering you to be a critical and reflective thinker with an enquiring mind.
+You will also harness quantitative skills relevant to business, including using and interpreting data.

 Studying Business at Sixth Form